keel/ajaxhook/README.md

     }
     return this.xhr.send(data);
   },
-  'onreadystatechange': function(event) {
+  // "onreadystatechange" is before "onload" and "onloadend", so hook "onreadystatechange" when modify responseText 'onreadystatechange': function(event) {
     console.log('====> _hook[onreadystatechange]', this.xhr.readyState);
     //when readyState is 4 and status is 200, change the responseText.